Young woman clothes shopping at a boutique.

 From buying gifts within your budget to paying for all the food and festivities, covering the various costs that often come with the winter season can seem daunting.
 Here are some strategies that can help.

 There’s no shortage of retailers vying for your business around the holidays.
-From Black Friday specials to Cyber Monday offerings, you can score some solid deals.
+From Black Friday specials to Cyber Monday offerings, you can score some solid deals – just make sure they’re planned for and fit within your budget.
 If you’re planning far ahead, you might even take advantage of Labor Day sales.

 The Bottom Line: A Holiday Budget Can Help You Dodge Debt

-If you approach holiday spending like any other major expenses, you can improve your odds of avoiding debt.
-By creating clear spending categories and looking for ways to save on every purchase, you’re more likely to emerge from the holidays without putting a huge hole in your wallet and damaging your personal finances.
+By creating clear spending categories and looking for ways to save on seasonal purchases, you’re more likely to emerge from the holidays without putting a huge hole in your wallet.
+If you do anticipate taking on debt, try to do so in a smart way, using cash-back programs or cards that play to your advantage.

 Need help tracking your holiday spending and debts?
-Download the Rocket Money app and get better visibility into how much you spend and owe.
+Download the Rocket Money app and get better visibility to help keep your finances in great shape for 2025.